Avalanche problems and danger patterns have one thing in common: They point out typical, repeating and most often obvious dangerous situations.

 danger pattern (dp) 10 - springtime scenario

 A particular challenge for backcountry skiers and boarders (and for avalanche analysts as well) arises in springtime.
 Rarely do situations considered “safe” and those considered “unsafe” occur so close together in time.
 And never is the spectrum of danger levels in a daily cycle as divergent as in spring.
 On the one hand, the avalanche danger is easy to assess in conditions of stable firn snow; on the other, there are never as many large avalanches registered in the course of a winter as during critical springtime situations.
 Apart from the snow layering, a complex interaction of air temperature, humidity, solar radiation and wind exerts an enormous impact.
+Most critical of all is the scenario beneath overcast skies when air temperatures are high, radiation intense, the air very humid and there is no wind.
+The snowpack in such conditions becomes wet very rapidly, avalanche danger increases in equal measure.
+Following cool and clear nights, on the other hand, the early morning hours usually provide safe conditions.
+That is because in dry air, the transition to vapor of the snow on the surface is immediate, which thereby cools the snowpack down.
+Wind is favourable in these conditions, since it reinforces this ‘sublimation cooling’ and thus prevents the snowpack surface from softening too quickly.
 For skiers and snowboarders, clocktime-discipline and flexibility in planning backcountry tours take on preeminent importance.